kaustubh-sadekar/SPAD-Simulator/index.md

 # Simulating Single Photon Cameras for Supervised Depth Estimation

 <!-- Place this tag where you want the button to render. -->
-:star:<a class="github-button" href="https://github.com/kaustubh-sadekar/SPAD-Simulator" target="blank_" data-color-scheme="no-preference: light; light: light; dark: dark;" data-size="large" aria-label="Star kaustubh-sadekar/SPAD-Simulator on GitHub">Star Repository</a>
+<a class="github-button" href="https://github.com/kaustubh-sadekar/SPAD-Simulator" target="blank_" data-color-scheme="no-preference: light; light: light; dark: dark;" data-size="large" aria-label="Star kaustubh-sadekar/SPAD-Simulator on GitHub">Star Repository</a>

 ## Project in brief
 SPAD-based cameras are becoming a popular choice of sensors for direct time-of-flight 3D imaging systems.
 However, the depth estimates are significantly affected when the ambient light is stronger than the light source used by the 3D imaging system.
 This project aims to simulate a SPAD sensor and study the effect of laser power, background light strength, scene depth, and albedo on the SPAD sensor measurements.